yuzhizn/ShopUI-FormAPI-Working/Readme.md

 - Colors of All Text
 - Commands!
 - Type of Amount Input (Slider, StepSlider, TextBox, Toggle)
-- Enchants (Coming Soon.....
-"Can be Done Using Commands")
+- Enchants (Supports PiggyCustomEnchants, Vanilla Enchants)
 - Make Suggestions!

 #####Tired of restarting your server every time you need to make a small change?